 Biphasic tumors are made up of both epithelioid and sarcomatoid cells.
 The ratio of the two cell types determines the effect a biphasic mesothelioma tumor will have on your life expectancy.
 More epithelioid cells result in a longer life expectancy, because epithelioid cells spread slowly and respond better to treatment.
 The average life expectancy of a patient with biphasic mesothelioma ranges from 8 to 21 months.
 This may be improved with immunotherapy.

-Surgery is the most effective way for mesothelioma patients to extend their life expectancy.
+Surgery is generally the most effective way for mesothelioma patients to extend their life expectancy.
 There are surgical options for pleural and peritoneal mesothelioma.
 If your doctor says you aren't eligible for surgical treatment, get a second opinion from another mesothelioma specialist.

 Cytoreductive surgery with heated intraperitoneal chemotherapy (HIPEC) is the most effective surgical option for peritoneal mesothelioma.
 There are reports of patients increasing their life expectancy to greater than 7 years with this treatment.